 Katamari Damacy by L. E. Hall

-Based on new interviews with staff including creator Keita Takahashi himself, game designer and writer L. E. Hall explores the game's development, lore, sequels, and cultural impact, examines Takahashi’s body of work, and investigates the power of play itself.
+Based on new interviews with Katamari creator Keita Takahashi himself, game designer and writer L. E. Hall explores the unlikely story of the game's development, its unexpected success, and its lasting cultural impact.
+Along the way, she uncovers Katamari’s deep roots in Japanese culture, in contemporary art, and in the transformative power of play itself.

 L. E. Hall is an artist, writer, puzzle-maker, and immersive environment & narrative designer living in Portland, Oregon.
 Her work focuses on the intersections between arts, culture, and technology, especially in gaming.